top of page

 Under the Learning Tree is a series that follows the story of professional wrestling backwards from a current star performer in AEW Wrestling, back in time to their trainer, to their trainer's trainer, ad infinitum.
 The first stars we've been giving this treatment to have been kayfabe mentor and mentee Chris Jericho and Sammy Guevara.
 Explaining Jericho's Tree only took a couple of paragraphs, but Sammy's is in the midst of taking several installments, (weekly, every Saturday!)
 If you have time, the story is better appreciated from the start, so please follow this link: part 1, and from there, follow links forward at the bottom of each page to each successive installment.

 So far in exploring Sammy Guevara's Learning Tree, we have discovered a main trunk in Texas, a major branching point in the person of Hiro Matsuda, and roots in Japan, in Mexico, and in England by way of Belgium and Ohio.
-In this installment, we will go into much greater detail regarding that root in the North of England, in that region where the catch-as-catch-can wrestling folkstyle that compromises the deepest roots of pro wrestling as a whole can be found: Lancashire.
+In this installment, we will go into much greater detail regarding that root in the North of England, in that region where the catch-as-catch-can wrestling folkstyle that comprises one of the deepest roots of pro wrestling as a whole can be found: Lancashire.
 (With one little detour of "Greco Roman" (ie, French) wrestling roots out of Finland!)

 Lancashire lay in the North of England halfway between the border of Scotland to the (further) north and Wales to the south.
 Wigan is a small inland industrial town in Lancashire a bit southeast of the seaside resort town of Blackpool, and a bit northeast of the port city of Liverpool.
 For many decades it was primarily occupied with mining and industry.
 But to many pro wrestling fans around the globe, it is simply: Mecca.